 In most cases, you’ll replace your rubber bands every 3 to 4 hours, depending on your orthodontist’s instructions.
-It’s important that you wear your elastics as long your orthodontist instructs (typically at least 22 hours a day) for your treatment to be as effective as planned.
+It’s important that you wear your elastics as long as your orthodontist instructs (typically at least 22 hours a day) for your treatment to be as effective as planned.

 Replace your rubber bands every time you take your aligners out to eat.
 You want your rubber bands to be fresh with optimal strength!
 As you talk and open your mouth with your rubber bands in place, your rubber bands will start to lose resistance.
 We want them to be as resistant as possible for the utmost effectiveness.